Will AI Replace Registrars? 82% of Enrollment Processing Already Automated

 If you're a registrar or aspiring to become one, the career path has fundamentally changed.
 The traditional skill set — meticulous record-keeping, attention to detail in data entry, manual transcript processing — is becoming less valuable by the year.
 What's replacing it is a blend of technology management, regulatory expertise, and strategic thinking.

 [Claim] Registrars who master AI-powered enrollment management platforms will likely lead their institutions' digital transformation efforts.
-The ones who understand both the technology and the regulatory landscape (FERPA, state education laws, accreditation requirements) will be nearly irreplaceable.
+The ones who understand both the technology _and_ the regulatory landscape (FERPA, state education laws, accreditation requirements) will be nearly irreplaceable.
+The combination is rare because most people who deeply understand educational regulation came up through the manual-process era, and most people who deeply understand the technology came up outside higher education entirely.

 The practical advice is straightforward: if you're in this field, get comfortable with your institution's student information system at a deep level.
 Understand the AI features being rolled out.
 Position yourself as the person who ensures those systems work correctly _and_ comply with regulations.
 That intersection of technology and compliance is where the human value lives — and it's not going away anytime soon.